On the Number of Degenerate Simplex Pivots: Introduction

-When analyzing the performance of the simplex algorithm, one can often assume that the underlying polyhedron $\mathcal P$ is non degenerate, e.g., by performing a small perturbation of the constraints right-hand-side.
+When analyzing the performance of the simplex algorithm, one can often assume that the underlying polyhedron $\mathcal P$ is non degenerate, e.g., by performing a small perturbation of the constraint's right-hand-side.
 In this case, a necessary condition to guarantee an efficient performance of the simplex algorithm, is that there is always a way to reach an optimal solution within a polynomial number of non-degenerate pivots.
 Geometrically, this would imply that there is always a path between two extreme points on the 1-skeleton of $\mathcal P$ (the graph where vertices correspond to the extreme points of $\mathcal P$, and edges correspond to the 1-dimensional faces of $\mathcal P$), whose length is bounded by a polynomial in the input description of $\mathcal P$.
-This is a major and still open question in the field (see for example \cite{disumma2014,dadush16,@matschke2015,santos2010,todd2014}).
+This is a major and still open question in the field, commonly referred to as the polynomial Hirsch Conjecture (see for example \cite{disumma2014,dadush16,@matschke2015,santos2010,todd2014}).